A Fourier representation of kernel Stein discrepancy with application to Goodness-of-Fit tests for measures on infinite dimensional Hilbert spaces: Fourier representation of kernel Stein discrepancy

 This yields flexibility in the choice of $T$ which acts as a hyper-parameter.
 Some choices of $T$ in the context of kernel-based two-sample testing for functional data were investigated in \citet{Wynne2022}.
-The corollary only includes the vectorised case as the proof technique does not directly apply to the non-vectorised case, see the proof in the Appendix for more discussion.
+The theorem only includes the vectorised case as the proof technique does not directly apply to the non-vectorised case, see the proof in the supplement \citep{Wynne2023Supp} for more discussion.

-\section{Numerical Simulations}
+\section{Numerical simulations}

 This section describes the methodology of using KSD to perform statistical tests.
 Synthetic examples are given for goodness-of-fit testing for Gaussian and non-Gaussian targets and an illustrative example of the ability of KSD to quantify the simulation error path sampling algorithms.
 Code for all the experiments may be found at \url{https://github.com/georgewynne/Infinite_Dimensional_KSD}.